Partition Pooling for Convolutional Graph Network Applications in Particle Physics: Pooling via Graph Partitioning

 for which $P_k$ $(k=1 \ldots M)$ is one group of nodes.
 We refer to $P_k$ as a partition of the partitioning $\mathbf{P}$.
 The partitions are adjacent and non-overlapping, as each node is part of exactly one partition.
 We use the \emph{K-means} algorithm \cite{k_means} to dissect the graphs.
 Other partitioning algorithms might be equally suited.
 Using the resulting partitions as kernels, we can implement a pooling.
 We apply an aggregation function $H$ over each partition $P_k$ to all feature spaces $f$

 $H$ can be any aggregation function.
-We use $H(x) = \max(x)$ for our example.
+We use $H(x) = \max(x)$ for our example, as it often yields better performances in feature recognition tasks on images compared to, e.g., average pooling \cite{hmax_pool}.
 Applying $H$ over the partitions is similar to the conventional usage of pooling in CNNs, as the partitions are adjacent and non-overlapping.

 The aggregation results $N_{k,\,f}'$ are generally forwarded to a succeeding CGN layer.
 Therefore, we represent the results in a new graph $\mathcal{G}'$ as follows: Each $N_{k,\,f}'$ is regarded as feature $f$ of a new node $\mathbf{N}_k'$.
-The center of mass of the nodes in $P_k$ is assigned to the new node as its position
+The average position of the nodes in $P_k$ is assigned to the new node as its position